Directors

 Co-Directors

 Léonard Pongo (b.
 1988) is a visual artist and filmmaker based between the DRC and Belgium.
-He is renowned for his mixed-media installations that integrate photography, printing techniques, and moving images.
-Inspired by Congolese culture, Pongo aims to reshape perceptions of Africa.
-He co-directs The Photographic Collective and mentors at MINO Lab alongside Otobong Nkanga.
-In 2023, he was a Blackrock Senegal resident and is currently an associate researcher at the Academy of Fine Arts in Antwerp.
-His monograph, The Uncanny, was published by Gostbooks in August 2023.
-Pongo’s recent projects include ‘Primordial Earth’ and the upcoming film ‘Tales from the Source’, which will premiere in Goma in June 2024.
+He is renowned for his mixed-media installations that integrate textile, photography, various printing techniques, and moving images.
+In 2023, he was a Blackrock Senegal resident and is currently an associate researcher at the Academy of Fine Arts in Antwerp and teaches at the Academy of Fine Arts in Kinshasa.
+His monograph, ‘The Uncanny’, was published by Gostbooks in August 2023.
+Pongo’s recent projects include ‘Primordial Earth’ and the upcoming film Tales from the Source, which will premiere in the fall 2024.

 Francis Nii Obodai Provençal is based in Accra, Ghana, and Maputo, Mozambique.
 He works with photography, audio, and text, focusing on using photography to record and celebrate the unseen and everyday aspects of life in Africa.
 His profound interest in how the past is remembered is partly influenced by aphantasia, a condition that prevents him from forming mental images.